qialex/qi-stable-diffusion-cpuonly/README.md

 #### Windows

 ##### Install Visual Studio Community Edition to build 1 file.
-Click on the free download and make sure to check "Desktop Development with C++"
+Click on the free download and make sure to check "Desktop Development with C++" when installing.

 https://visualstudio.microsoft.com/downloads/?q=build+tools